-(11)(a) If the insurer or self-insured employer unreasonably delays or unreasonably refuses to pay compensation, or unreasonably delays acceptance or denial of a claim, the insurer or self-insured employer shall be liable for an additional amount up to 25 percent of the amounts then due plus any attorney fees assessed under this section.
-The fees assessed by the director, an Administrative Law Judge, the board or the court under this section shall be proportionate to the benefit to the injured worker.
+(11)(a) If the insurer or self-insured employer unreasonably delays or unreasonably refuses to pay compensation, attorney fees or costs, or unreasonably delays acceptance or denial of a claim, the insurer or self-insured employer shall be liable for an additional amount up to 25 percent of the amounts then due plus any attorney fees assessed under this section.
+The fees assessed by the director, an Administrative Law Judge, the board or the court under this section shall be reasonable attorney fees.
+In assessing fees, the director, an Administrative Law Judge, the board or the court shall consider the proportionate benefit to the injured worker.
 The board shall adopt rules for establishing the amount of the attorney fee, giving primary consideration to the results achieved and to the time devoted to the case.
-An attorney fee awarded pursuant to this subsection may not exceed \$3,000 absent a showing of extraordinary circum-stances.
+An attorney fee awarded pursuant to this subsection may not exceed \$4,000 absent a showing of extraordinary circumstances.
 The maximum attorney fee awarded under this paragraph shall be adjusted annually on July 1 by the same percentage increase as made to the average weekly wage defined in ORS 656.211, if any.
 Notwithstanding any other provision of this chapter, the director shall have exclusive jurisdiction over proceedings regarding solely the assessment and payment of the additional amount and attorney fees described in this subsection.
 The action of the director and the review of the action taken by the director shall be subject to review under ORS 656.704.